IAHispano/Applio/README.md

 ### Automatic installation (Windows):

-To quickly and effortlessly install Applio along with all the necessary models and configurations on Windows, you can use the [install_Applio.bat](https://github.com/IAHispano/Applio-RVC-Fork/releases) script available in the releases section.
+To quickly and effortlessly install Applio along with all the necessary models and configurations on Windows, you can use the [Applio Installer.exe](https://github.com/IAHispano/Applio-Installer/releases) or the [install_Applio.bat](https://github.com/IAHispano/Applio-RVC-Fork/releases) script available in the releases section.

 ### Manual installation (Windows/MacOS):